chrislgarry/Apollo-11/CONTRIBUTING.md

 # Contributing
+## Useful Extensions

+GitHub has syntax support for the AGC assembly language built-in.
+Unfortunately your code editor will not, however there are AGC language extensions that provides syntax highlighting for the following editors:
+- [Atom][5]
+- [Sublime Text 3][4]
+- [Visual Studio Code][3]

+## Formatting
+**Note:** GitHub and the 3 extensions listed above will ensure you're using the correct formatting automatically.

+- Use tab indentation
+- Use tab width of 8
+- Trim trailing whitespace

 ## What do I check?
 ### Comments
 - Comments in the transcribed code should match the scans exactly